Mridangam: Methods of use

-Immediately prior to use in a performance, the leather covering the wider aperture is made moist and a spot of paste made from semolina (rawa) and water is applied to the center, which lowers the pitch of the wider membrane and gives it a very powerful resonating bass sound.
+Immediately prior to use in a performance, the leather covering the wider aperture is made moist and a spot of paste made from semolina (rawa) and water is applied to the center of the left head, which lowers the pitch of the wider membrane and gives it a very powerful resonating bass sound.
 Nowadays, rubber gum is also used to loosen the membrane helping in creating the bass sound, and its advantage is that unlike semolina, it will not stick on hands.
 The artist tunes the instrument by varying the tension of the leather straps spanning the hull of the instrument.
 This is achieved by placing the mridangam upright with its larger side facing down, and then striking the tension-bearing straps located along of circumference of the smaller membrane with a heavy object (such as a stone).
 A wooden peg is sometimes placed between the stone and the mridangam during the tuning procedure to ensure that the force is exerted at precisely the point where it is needed.
 Striking the periphery of the smaller membrane in the direction toward the hull raises the pitch, while striking the periphery from the opposite side (away from the hull) lowers the pitch.
+More modern mridangams are often made by attaching the heads to the wooden body using nuts and bolts, and these mridangams are tuned either using a spanner or in the same manner as traditional mridangams.
 The pitch must be uniform and balanced at all points along the circumference of the valanthalai for the sound to resonate perfectly.
 The pitch can be balanced with the aid of a pitch pipe or a tambura.
-The larger membrane can also be tuned in a similar manner, though it is not done as frequently.
+The larger membrane can also be tuned in a similar manner, and also by applying a small amount of water along the edge of the inner membrane to loosen the leather.
 Note that since the leather straps are interwoven between both the smaller and larger aperture, adjusting the tension on one side often can affect the tension on the other.